sbshah97/DS-Algo-Handbook/README.md

 ## Categories

 - Algorithms
 Primarily they are composed of two types of algorithms.
-Search Algorithms and Sort Algorithms.
+Search, Sort and Graph Algorithms.

 - Data Structures
-Primarily the data structures used are stacks, queues, arrays, linked list and binary trees.
+Primarily the data structures used are Stacks, Queues, Arrays, Linked list, AVL Trees and Binary trees.

 ##Contributing
 - Refer to the [Contributing Guide](https://github.com/salman-bhai/DA_A_DS/blob/master/CONTRIBUTING.md)